-GCSE English Literature is an enjoyable and stimulating subject which will develop your analytical skills as you study a range of literary texts.
+GCSE English Literature is an enjoyable and stimulating subject that will develop your analytical skills as you study a range of literary texts.
 You will have the chance to study some of the most respected books throughout literary history and to explore them from a cultural, moral and social background.
-In this course you will study: Shakespeare and the 19th-century novel • Macbeth – Shakespeare • The Strange Case of Dr Jekyll and Mr Hyde – Robert Louis Stevenson Modern texts and poetry • An Inspector Calls – J. B. Priestley • Love and relationships (learners will study 15 poems) • Unseen poetry By studying these texts, students will get the opportunity to develop the following skills: Reading comprehension and reading critically • Literal and inferential comprehension • Critical reading • Evaluation of a writer’s choice of vocabulary, grammatical and structural features • Comparing texts Writing • Producing clear and coherent text • Writing effectively about literature for a range of purposes • Accurate standard English
+In this course you will study the following.
+Shakespeare and the 19th-century novel: • Macbeth – Shakespeare • The Strange Case of Dr Jekyll and Mr Hyde – Robert Louis Stevenson Modern texts and poetry: • An Inspector Calls – JB Priestley • Love and relationships (learners will study 15 poems) • Unseen poetry By studying these texts, students will get the opportunity to develop the following skills.
+Reading comprehension and critical reading: • Literal and inferential comprehension • Critical reading • Evaluation of a writer’s choice of vocabulary, grammatical and structural features • Comparison of texts Writing: • Producing clear and coherent text • Writing effectively about literature for a range of purposes • Accurate standard English

 What do I need to join?

 To enrol on the GCSE+ programme, applicants are expected to have a minimum grade profile of 2/3 in all subjects.
 Applicants will need to bring a marked piece of work to the interview.
 Entry tests in maths and English (and science if applying to a science subject) are required.
 The tests are usually held during the taster day.

 This GCSE course is based at our Filton campus, located in South Gloucestershire which is easily accessible from the city of Bristol by train (Bristol Parkway / Bristol Abbey Wood) and bus.